openlibhums/memory-alpha/content/pages/support/identifiers/crossref-issue-doi.md

 > [!WARNING]
 > When an article is part of two or more issues, only the primary issue
 > DOI will be registered with Crossref.
-In a future version, it will be
-> possible to register issue DOIs on their own, even when they have no
-> articles or all its articles are part of multiple issues.